mtzfactory/nango/docs/docs/add-sync.md

     auto_mapping: true,             // Automatically map JSON objects returned from external APIs to SQL columns.
 Default: true.

     // Sync frequency
-    frequency: 15                   // In minutes
+    frequency: 15,                  // In minutes

+    // Authentication (leverages the Pizzly Oauth to automatically authenticate requests with OAuth APIs)
+    pizzly_connection_id: "user1",  // The ID of the connection registered with Pizzly
+    pizzly_provider_config_key: "hubspot",  // The key of the provider configuration registered with Pizzly

     // Convenience
     max_total: 100                  // Limit the total number of total objects synced for testing purposes.